Our Curriculum Intent

 For most subjects – Maths, Reading, Writing, Computing, Science, PHSE, Music, RE and Sports – our approach is to teach by year groups.
 For more detail on how we teach each of these subjects, please click on the relevant curriculum links.

-We teach Geography, History, Design and Technology and Art across the year groups.
+We teach Geography, History, Design and Technology and Art and Design across the year groups.

 For each term, the knowledge we want pupils to retain and the vocabulary we want them to understand is set out in Key Knowledge documents.
 The teachers are then free to plan the learning and deliver it to their class as they see most suitable depending on the age of their pupils.